 When σ_x and σ_y are small, σ_z is estimated without difficulty, as shown in the left panel of Figure 5, which compares results from the Monte Carlo simulation with results from error propagation.
 But when x and y are small and their uncertainties are large, error propagation gives us an unreliable estimate of σ_z .
 The errors estimated through error propagation are also problematic near the for variations in y and in particular near the origin, where error propagation vastly over estimates the true error, as shown in Figure 6.
 Thus, when we have doubts about the results of error propagation (because our calculations are nonlinear and our errors are large, or because our errors are non-Gaussian, or because the algebra required to propagate errors is unwieldy), we can always try a Monte Carlo approach to estimate our uncertainties.
-Monte Carlo methods depend on assumptions, but sometimes the assumptions are easier to track using a Monte Carlo approach than a conventional statistical error propagation approach.
+Monte Carlo approach than a conventional statistical error propagation approach.
 Monte Carlo approaches are also computationally intensive.